leucos/ansible-tuto/step-08/README.md

 You can now browse to your server, and it should display a kitten, and the server hostname.

-Note the `tags: deploy` line ?
-It allow you to execute just a part of the playbook.
+Note the `tags: deploy` line allows you to execute just a part of the playbook.
 Let's say you push a new version for your site.
-You want to speed up and execute only the part that takes care of deployment. tags allows you to do it :
+You want to speed up and execute only the part that takes care of deployment. tags allows you to do it:

     $ ansible-playbook -i step-08/hosts -l host1.example.org step-08/apache.yml -t deploy
     X11 forwarding request failed on channel 0